INGEOTEC/microtc/README.md

 microtc-train -o user-profiling.model -m user-profiling.params user-profiling.json
 ```

+You can create a regressor adding the `-R` option to `microtc-train`

 # Testing the classifier against a workload

 At this point, we are in the position to test the model (i.e,